Back to Louisiana

 What This Bill Does

-• Requires local law enforcement agencies to issue alerts immediately upon receiving a report of a missing person meeting specific criteria.
+• Requires local law enforcement agencies with the capability to issue alerts immediately upon receiving information about someone who meets the criteria.

 Who It Names or Affects